-Fall or Spring Semester-those enrolled for 12 or more credit hours are considered full-time students.
-An average load for a student with a 2.00 or higher GPA is 15-17 credit hours; however, if such a student is enrolled in only five courses, as many as 18 credit hours is also considered an average load.
-Graduating seniors or students with a 3.00 or higher GPA may carry 19 credit hours.
-Those with a 3.75 or higher GPA may carry up to 22.
+Fall or Spring Semesters: Those enrolled for 12 or more credit hours are considered full-time students.
+An average load for a student with a Texas State GPA of 2.00 or higher is 15-17 credit hours; however, if such a student is enrolled in only five courses, as many as 18 credit hours is also considered an average load.
+Graduating seniors or students with a Texas State GPA of 3.00 or higher may carry 19 credit hours.
+Those with a Texas State GPA of 3.75 or higher may carry up to 22 credit hours.

-Summer Terms-the usual summer load is 6 credit hours per term.
+Summer Terms: The usual summer load is 6 credit hours per term.
 Students in good standing may take eight hours during a summer term without needing their dean's approval.
-Those with a 2.00 or higher GPA may carry 10 credit hours during each summer term.
+Those with a Texas State GPA of 2.00 or higher may carry 10 credit hours during each summer term.
 These limits do not include credit earned in the summer mini-term.

 Only in exceptional circumstances, and only with the approval of the college dean, will students be allowed to exceed the stated course load limitations.
-In any regular semester or summer term during which a student is enrolled at SWT, the course load limitations apply to all work attempted, whether at SWT or elsewhere.
+In any regular semester or summer term during which a student is enrolled at Texas State, the course load limitations apply to all work attempted, whether at Texas State or elsewhere.

 Class Attendance.
-SWT expects students to attend every scheduled class meeting.
+Texas State expects students to attend every scheduled class meeting.
 General requirements for class attendance are as follows:

-- 1. Faculty are encouraged to establish mandatory attendance requirements in each course. - Each faculty member will inform students of the course attendance policy at the initial class meeting.

-- Students are responsible for understanding the attendance policy for each course in which they enroll and for meeting the attendance requirements. - 4.
+- 1. Faculty are encouraged to establish mandatory attendance requirements in each course. - 2.
+Each faculty member will inform students of the course attendance policy at the initial class meeting. - 3.
+Students are responsible for understanding the attendance policy for each course in which they enroll and for meeting the attendance requirements. - 4.
 Failure to meet the attendance requirements in a course may lower a grade.